Petaluma police Wednesday continued to unravel what they said was a brazen armed kidnapping from a westside residence.

 The high bail was due to the severity of the crime, including use of a gun in the kidnapping and evidence of suspected drug sales found in the suspects' vehicle, Petaluma Police Lt.
 Tim Lyons said.

 The three are suspected of taking a 30-year-old Petaluma man from outside his Sixth Street apartment at about 9 p.m.
 Monday.

 The victim apparently was in the courtyard of the apartment complex when they arrived.

-A witness reported seeing a woman knock on the man’s door before she located him in the courtyard.
-She pulled out a gun and aggressively ordered him into a SUV, Lyons said.
+A witness reported seeing a woman knock on the man's door before she located him in the courtyard.
+She pulled out a gun and aggressively ordered him into an SUV, Lyons said.